bnayagrawal/designpatterns/out/production/designpatterns/patterns/creational/abstractfactory/abstractfactory.md

    ▪ you want to provide a class library of products, and you want to
     reveal just their interfaces, not their implementations

+Participants:

+AbstractFactory
+    ▪ declares interface for operations that create abstract products ▪ ConcreteFactory
+    ▪ implements operations to create concrete products ▪ AbstractProduct
+    ▪ declares an interface for a type of product object ▪ ConcreteProduct
+    ▪ defines the product object created by concrete factory ▪ implements the AbstractProduct interface
+▪ Client
+    ▪ uses only interfaces of AbstractFactory/AbstractProduct